 Maybe you want to go on a school trip.
 Maybe you’re helping a friend out in their time of need.
 Or maybe you want to raise funds for the local shelter.
 Is there a way to successfully raise money in your campaign without just begging your family and friends?
 Yes, there is.
 In fact, if you play your cards right, your fundraising efforts may be so successful that everyone will wonder how you did it.
 Here are four cheap fundraising ideas that you’re bound to have fun with:

 - Throw a party

 - Ask for in-kind donations

 1. Enlist an Influential Friend

 You know that phrase, “It’s not what you know, it’s who you know”?
 Yup, it works for successful fundraising campaigns, too.
-If you know someone who knows a lot of people, you can ask them to help you spread the word.
-In fact, if they know people who often give to charity or who have lots of money to give, even better.
+If you know someone who knows a lot of people, you can ask the person to help you spread the word.
+In fact, if she knows people who often give to charity or who have lots of money to give, even better.

-Even if you don’t know the person directly, you can still ask them.
+Even if you don’t know the person directly, you can still ask her.
 All you have to do is make sure that you have a warm lead.
-In other words, that you personally know someone who actually knows them.
+In other words, that you personally know someone who actually knows her.

-To approach this influential person, make sure you respect their time.
-That means taking the time to craft a compelling reason why they should help you with your fundraising campaigns.
+To approach this influential person, make sure you respect her time.
+That means taking the time to craft a compelling reason why she should help you with your fundraising campaigns.

 It isn’t enough to just say that you’re raising funds for charity.